LoniQin/LLM-resources/README.md

 ## Resources

-The resources in this repository will include:
+The resources in this repository includes or will include in the future:
+* Jupyter notebooks about LLMs
 * Papers and articles about LLMs
-* Tutorials and guides on how to use LLMs
 * Code and datasets for training and evaluating LLMs
 * Examples of LLMs in action